godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 	var potion := HealingPotion.new()
 	potion.use() # Prints `Character used Healing Potion.`
 ```

+**Note:** The GDScript is planning to change the `abstract` keyword to an `@abstract` annotation during the 4.5 beta phase.
+So while the syntax is with a keyword in this beta 1 build, the example above will change slightly in a future update.

 Danil isn't done yet though, as the variadic PR [GH-82808](https://github.com/godotengine/godot/pull/82808) comes from him as well!
 In programming languages, variadic arguments allow functions to accept a flexible number of input parameters.
 This allows turning the final argument of a function into an array that is called as if it were a sequence.